donoso-eth/off-chain/README.md

 If canExec is true, then we execute the payload.
 With Off cahin resolvers the process is the same, however we are not checking the condicion on-chain but off-chain.
 For doing that we will query a sort of cloud-function (our assembly module) which is stored on IPFS.

 We have created our assembly module with poliwrap, so we will have to use the polywrap client to interact with.
+In our calls we change the blocktimestamp, if is an even number will return canExec = true, (we can change it by creating the task)

 ```javascript
 import { PolywrapClient } from "@polywrap/client-js";